Osmotic diuretic

-An osmotic diuretics are a diuretics which are freely filtered at the glomerulus and subsequently undergo limited reabsorption.
-They are relatively pharmacologically inert substances, and are given intravenously.
+An osmotic diuretic is a diuretic which is freely filtered at the glomerulus and subsequently undergoes limited reabsorption.
+Osmotic diuretics are relatively pharmacologically inert substances, and are given intravenously.
 They increase the osmolarity of blood and renal filtrate.
 The prototypical osmotic diuretic is mannitol.
 Other examples include glycerol, urea, and isosorbide.

 Osmotic diuretics work chiefly by expanding extracellular fluid and plasma volume, thereby also increasing renal blood flow.
 This washes out solutes that maintain the cortical medullary gradient in the kidney, resulting in impaired osmotic urine concentrating ability in the loop of Henle.
 Osmotic diuretics can be used medically to improve GFR in acute kidney failure, and to reduce intracranial pressure and intra-ocular pressure as well as to promote prompt removal of renal toxins.

 Mechanism of action

 Renal

 In the nephron, osmotic diuretics act at the portions of the nephron that are water-permeable.
 Any osmotically active agent that is filtered by the glomerulus but not reabsorbed causes water to be retained in these segments, thus promoting water diuresis.
 The presence of a non-reabsorbable solute prevents normal reabsorption of water by interposing a countervailing osmotic force.
 The increase in urine flow rate decreases the contact time between tubular fluid and the tubular epithelium, thus reducing sodium and water reabsorption.

 Osmotic diuretics act chiefly at the loop of Henle, but also act at proximal tubule, and - in case of presence of arginine-vasopressin (AVP) (anti-diuretic hormone) - the collecting tubules as well (here counteracting AVP-mediated water antidiuresis by osmotic effects).

 Osmotic diuretics increase urinary excretion of nearly all electrolytes.
 Osmotic diuretics promote water diuresis to a greater degree than natriuresis which can result in dehydration and hypernatremia.